 If an employer violates OSHA rules, it can incur penalties in addition to being held liable for any actual burn injuries that its employees suffer.
 An employee may have a cause of legal action against his or her employer for any of the following:

 - Failure to install or maintain smoke detectors, alarms, and sprinklers

 - Failure to properly install electrical wiring or gas lines

 - Failure to provide appropriate warnings, training, or instructions to employees

 - Failure to comply with federal, state, or local safety codes

 If you were injured in a fire, you may be able to recover compensation to assist you in paying for your medical bills.
-If you would like to pursue an action against the party responsible for causing the fire, contact a Maryland, Virginia or Washington, DC fire accident lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. today to assist you during this painful time.
+If you would like to pursue an action against the party responsible for causing the fire, contact Washington, DC fire accident lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P. today to assist you during this painful time.
 Our proven and trusted Washington DC Personal Injury Attorneys can help.